Amangkurat II of Mataram

 Amangkurat II (also known as Rahmat; died 1703) was the susuhunan of the Sultanate of Mataram from 1677 to 1703.
-Prior to taking the throne, he was the crown prince and had the title Pangeran Adipati Anom.
+Before taking the throne, he was the crown prince and had the title Pangeran Adipati Anom.

-He was the first Javanese monarch to wear European-style uniform, thus gaining the nickname Sunan Amral, Amral rendering the meaning as "admiral" in Javanese.
+He was the first Javanese monarch to wear a European-style uniform, thus gaining the nickname Sunan Amral, Amral rendering the meaning "admiral" in Javanese.

 Background

 Born as Raden Mas Rahmat, he was the son of Amangkurat I of Mataram and Ratu Kulon, daughter of Pangeran Pekik of Surabaya.

-Amangkurat II had many wives, but he only had one child, Sutikna (later Amangkurat III).
-According to the Babad Tanah Jawi, Sutikna's mother had used magic on another of Amangkurat II's wives to make them unable to conceive of child.
+Amangkurat II had many wives, but only one child, Sutikna (later Amangkurat III).
+According to the Babad Tanah Jawi, Sutikna's mother had used magic on Amangkurat II's wives to make them unable to conceive.

 Conflict within family

 Rahmat was raised in Surabaya.
 He then moved to the Plered Palace as adipati anom (crown prince).
-However, his relation with his brother, Prince Singasari, worsened.
+However, his relationship with his brother, Prince Singasari, worsened.
 There was also news that the position of crown prince would be transferred to Prince Singasari.

 In 1661, Rahmat rebelled against his father, supported by the anti-Amangkurat I faction.
 The small rebellion was suppressed but Amangkurat I unsuccessfully poisoned Rahmat in 1663, thus worsening their relations.

 In 1668, Rahmat fell in love with Rara Oyi, a Surabayan girl who would become his father's concubine.
-Pangeran Pekik abducted her to be married with Rahmat.
-This made Amangkurat I angry and murder Pangeran Pekik and his family.
+Pangeran Pekik abducted her to be married to Rahmat.
+This made Amangkurat I angry and so he murdered Pangeran Pekik along with his family.
 Rahmat was pardoned after he was forced to murder Rara Oyi.

 Alliance with Trunajaya

 Amangkurat I also relinquished the position of crown prince from Rahmat, and transferred it to Prince Puger (future Pakubuwono I).

 In 1670, Rahmat asked for help from Panembahan Rama, a spiritual teacher from the Kajoran family.
 Panembahan Rama introduced his former son-in-law, Trunajaya of Madura, to be his assistant.

 In 1674, Karaeng Galesong of Makassar and his followers came to Mataram.
-They requested a tract of land in Mataram, but was rejected by Amangkurat I. They were hurt by the refusal and joined with Trunajaya, who rebelled in the Eastern Java.
+They requested a tract of land in Mataram but were rejected by Amangkurat I. They were hurt by the refusal and joined with Trunajaya, who rebelled in Eastern Java.
 Rahmat secretly gave them a tract of land in Demung, Besuki (now in Situbondo Regency).

-With the merging of Karaeng Galesong and of Trunajaya's faction, their collective force became larger and difficult to control.
+With the merging of Karaeng Galesong and Trunajaya's faction, their collective force became larger and more difficult to control.
 Rahmat was anxious and decided to join his father's side.
 He regained his position as crown prince, as Prince Puger was born from a mother originating from the Kajoran family, which supported the rebellion.
 With the reunion of Rahmat and his father, Amangkurat I, the rebellion of Trunajaya and Karaeng Galesong became increasingly violent.

 Ultimately, Trunajaya invaded the Plered Palace on 2 July 1677.
 Amangkurat I and Rahmat themselves escaped to the west, while the palace was defended by Prince Puger as proof that not all members of the Kajoran family supported Trunajaya.
 However, Prince Puger himself was ousted to Kajenar.